Oppenheimer Thinks Protara Therapeutics' Stock is Going to Recover

 Oppenheimer Thinks Protara Therapeutics’ Stock is Going to Recover

-According to TipRanks.com, Gershell is a 3-star analyst with an average return of 6.0% and a 38.8% success rate.
+According to TipRanks.com, Gershell is a 4-star analyst with an average return of 6.9% and a 40.2% success rate.
 Gershell covers the Healthcare sector, focusing on stocks such as Milestone Pharmaceuticals, BioMarin Pharmaceutical, and Corbus Pharmaceuticals.

 See today’s analyst top recommended stocks >>